 Borrowings under the facility are subject to customary terms and conditions.
 However, there is no requirement that we make representations prior to borrowings as to the absence of material adverse changes or litigation that could be expected to have a material adverse effect.
 Borrowings under the credit facility are subject to acceleration upon the occurrence of events of default that we consider customary.

-We are currently in compliance with the various business and financial covenants contained in the respective receivables and credit facilities.
+The facility provides for customary fees, including commitment fees, administrative agent fees, fees in respect of letters of credit and other fees.
+The LIBOR borrowing spread and the commitment fees fluctuate based on our credit rating.
+We are currently in compliance with the various business and financial covenants in our revolving credit facility.

-CERC Corp.'s \$915 million credit facility backstops a \$915 million commercial paper program under which we began issuing commercial paper in February 2008.
-As of December 31, 2010, we had \$183 million of outstanding commercial paper.
+CERC Corp.'s \$950 million credit facility backstops a \$915 million commercial paper program.
+As of December 31, 2011, CERC Corp. had \$285 million of outstanding commercial paper.
 As a result of the credit ratings on our commercial paper program, we do not expect to be able to rely on the sale of commercial paper to fund all of our short-term borrowing requirements.

-During 2010, we met substantially all of our liquidity requirements with borrowings from the money pool described below under "-Money Pool."
-During the fourth quarter of 2010, we also met a portion of our liquidity requirements with commercial paper proceeds.
-We currently expect that we may be required to access financing sources, in addition to money pool borrowings, in order to satisfy our liquidity requirements in 2011.
-These sources could include commercial paper proceeds or borrowings under our revolving credit or receivables facilities.
+During 2011, we met substantially all of our liquidity requirements with borrowings from the money pool described below under "-Money Pool."
+During the fourth quarter of 2011, we also met a portion of our liquidity requirements with commercial paper proceeds.
+We currently expect that we may be required to access financing sources in addition to money pool borrowings in order to satisfy our liquidity requirements in 2012.
+These sources could include commercial paper proceeds or borrowings under our revolving credit facility.